 She has displayed work in spaces like Oakland Museum of California, Betti Ono, SOMArts, Luggage Store, and The New School and has worked with institutions such as San Francisco Museum of Modern Art, Museum of the African Diaspora, and Yerba Buena Center for the Arts.

-Image by: Pablo Circa (courtesy of the artist)
+Image by: Adrian O. Walker (courtesy of the artist)